 Melatonin is a hormone which may be used to treat jet lag in travellers crossing several time zones.
 Melatonin occurs naturally in the human body and is involved in regulating our sleep-wake cycle.

-How does it work?
+How does Melatonin work?

-How do I use it?
+How do I use Melatonin?

 Always read the patient information leaflet before commencing treatment.